bimandika/AssetDex-DCIM/copilot/list-widget.md

 # List Widget Implementation Plan

+## Goal
+Create a reusable List Widget component that displays all rows from the fixed 'server' table, showing two user-chosen columns.
+The widget should be scrollable and configurable, with backend support for efficient data retrieval.
+The widget title is configurable and used for display.
+The user can select any two columns from the 'server' table to display.

+---

 ## 1. Frontend (React)

+### Component: `ListWidget`
+Props:
+  - `title`: string (widget title)
   - `columns`: string[] (1-3 columns to display, user-selectable; default is 1 column)
+  - `height`: number (height in px or vh for scrollable area)
 - Features:
   - Fetches all rows for the fixed table/columns using React Query.
   - Displays a scrollable list (e.g., using a Card with fixed height and overflow-y: auto).
   - Shows each row with 1-3 columns (e.g., left/right or stacked).
   - Handles loading, error, and empty states.
   - Allows user to select 1-3 columns from the 'server' table via dropdowns or settings.

+### UI/UX
+- Use shadcn/ui or Tailwind for styling.
+- Card or Panel container, with header (title, column selectors), scrollable body.
 - Responsive for mobile/desktop.

+---

 ## 2. Backend (Supabase Edge Function)

 ### New Edge Function: `list-widget-data`
 Existing backend functions (`widget-data`, `chart-widget-data`) do not support fetching arbitrary columns for list widgets.
 A new Edge Function is required.

+**API Endpoint:** `/list-widget-data`

 **Input:**
 - `columns`: string[] (required, e.g. `["hostname", "ip_address"]`)
 - `filters`: object (optional, for future extensibility)